nltk/nltk_book/book/ch04-extras.rst

    Calculation of Objective Function for Given Segmentation

-It is a simple matter to implement this objective function, as shown in Listing evaluate_.
+It is a simple matter to implement this objective function, as shown in code-evaluate_.

-.. pylisting:: evaluate
+.. pylisting:: code-evaluate
    :caption: Computing the Cost of Storing the Lexicon and Reconstructing the Source Text

    def evaluate(text, segs):